I3-Parth/Student-Management/README.md

 # Student Management System
-This is a Spring Boot project for managing students using REST API, PostgreSQL, Swagger UI, and JPA concepts.
+This is a Spring Boot project for managing Students using REST API, PostgreSQL, Swagger UI, and JPA concepts.

 ## Overview

-- **Spring Boot Project**: This project is built using the Spring Boot framework, providing a robust and scalable architecture for managing students.
+- **Spring Boot Project**: This project is built using the Spring Boot framework, providing a robust and scalable architecture for managing Students.

-- **REST API**: The application exposes a set of RESTful APIs to perform CRUD operations on student entities and associated courses.
+- **REST API**: The application exposes a set of RESTful APIs to perform CRUD operations on student entities and associated cours.

 - **PostgreSQL Database**: The project utilizes a PostgreSQL database to store and manage student and course data.